twineworks/tweakflow/site/content/reference.md

 Operand a is raised to the power of b.

-Each operand must be of type long or double.
-Any long operands are implicitly cast to double.
+Each operand must be of type long, double or decimal.
 Any other types throw an error.

-If any operand is `nil`, the result is `nil`.
+  - If any operand is `nil`, the result is `nil`.
+  - If `a` is a decimal and `b` is a long, exact exponentiation is performed.
+The result is of type decimal.
+Operand `b` must be within `0` and `999_999_999`.
+  - In all other cases `a` and `b` are cast to double and a floating point exponentiation is performed.
 The result is of type double.

 Special cases involving `NaN` and `Infinity` are defined as follows: